bioboot/demo2-github/README.md

 - Check that your changes are on-line in YOUR GitHub forked copy.

-- Do a final check that your repo is uptodate with the origional repo from which you forked by doing a regular git pull but directed to the origional repo.
+- Do a final check that your repo is uptodate with the original repo from which you forked by doing a regular git pull but directed to the original repo.

 ```
     # First set the original repo as a remote with the name "upstream"